ipr/qXpkLib/README.txt

 Summary:
-Reusable XPK-decrunching library in Qt&C++, port from Amiga&Unix versions.
+Reusable XPK-decrunching library in Qt&C++.
+More rewrite&redesign than just a port from Amiga&Unix versions.

 Description: